endymion1818/deliciousreverie-2023/src/content/posts/netmag-unit-test.md

 ### A Note about Test IDs [#](https://deliciousreverie.co.uk/posts/netmag-unit-test/#a-note-about-test-ids)

-Personally, I dislike using data-testid to find something in the DOM.
-After all, the object of tests is to mimic what the user is doing, and to test what happens when they do. data-testid feels like a bit of a cheat -- although data-testids will likely come in handy for your QA Engineer (see the box "The Role of Quality Assurance Engineers").
+Personally, I dislike using `data-testid` to find something in the DOM.
+After all, the object of tests is to mimic what the user is doing, and to test what happens when they do. `data-testid` feels like a bit of a cheat -- although `data-testid`s will likely come in handy for your QA Engineer (see the box "The Role of Quality Assurance Engineers").

-Instead we could use getByText() and pass in the text of our button.
+Instead we could use `getByText()` and pass in the text of our button.
 That would be a lot more behaviour specific.

 ## Mocking and Spying [#](https://deliciousreverie.co.uk/posts/netmag-unit-test/#mocking-and-spying)